Albania–Czech Republic relations

 Albania and the Czech Republic established diplomatic relations on 5 July 1922.
 Albania has an embassy in Prague and the Czech Republic has an embassy in Tirana.
 Both countries are members of Council of Europe, OSCE and NATO.
+Albania is an EU candidate and the Czech Republic is an EU member.

 Trade

 In 2023, Albania exported $69.8M to Czechia—mainly insulated wire, men's suits, and leather footwear—while Czechia exported $117M to Albania, including rolled tobacco, cars, and cleaning products.
 Over the past five years, Albanian exports to Czechia grew at an annualized rate of 7.92%, and Czech exports to Albania increased by 18%.

 High level visits

 In March 2025, the Minister of Foreign Affairs of the Czech Republic, Jan Lipavský paid a working visit to Albania where he met Albannian Minister for Europe and Foreign Relations, Igli Hasani.